nateandre/Machine-Learning/README.md

 - genetic_algorithm:
   1. Simple instance of a genetic algorithm to find parameters that maximize a simple objective function.
   2. Simple genetic algorithm to learn how to play an implementation of the snake game.
+- autoencoder: DNN/CNN autoencoders implemented for the task of denoising with MNIST.